tnleang/Isolation/README.md

 * Choose a good heuristic function
 * Test iterative deepening alpha beta function

-...Most likely test it with a niave heuristic just to make sure that it works correctly
+⋅⋅⋅Most likely test it with a niave heuristic just to make sure that it works correctly